 6. Launch a last-minute extended sale

-You don’t have to end your sales when Cyber Monday ends.
-Surprise your customers with a last-minute extension of your sales.
+You don’t have to end your online sales when Cyber Monday ends.
+Surprise your potential customers with a last-minute extension of your sales.
 It will encourage them to shop more.

 This must be a surprise and last for a limited period.
 You can put up a banner on your website saying the sale will extend for 48 hours.
 Make sure you follow through with this and end the sale after 48 hours.
 Add a countdown timer, too.

 A flash sale will allow your customers another shot at buying the products they missed out.
 It will also create a sense of urgency and draw their attention to your store.